JassimHayat/Hit-A-Buzzer/README.md

 ### How to Play

 1. Timer is count down when Player kick "Start Game".
-2. Player must hit the buzzer more that 20 times to win a Cookies.
+2. Player must hit the buzzer more than 20 times to win a Cookies.
 3. The player lose when time is finish before compelete 20 hit.

 ### Planning Materials